FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Culverts.rst

 Start by cleaning up the map space so the next layer will be easy to see.

-1. Uncheck the User Left bank, Right Bank Cross section layers.
+1. Uncheck the User Channel Group.

 2. Check the Elevation Layer.